TheSpaghettiDetective/obico-server/docs/jetson_guide.md

-# Run TSD server on Jetson Nano
+# Run TSD server on NVIDIA Jetson Nano

-Thanks to the work of Raymond, LyricPants, and others, you can now *easily* run a TSD server on a 4GB Jetson Nano.
+*If you follow this guide and run into problems, please seek help at: https://discord.gg/NcZkQfj*

+## Prerequisites

+### Hardware requirements

+TSD private server can only run on Jetson Nano 4GB model.
+The 2GB model doesn't have enough memory to run both the program and load the AI model in the memory.

-## Software requirements
+### Software requirements

 The following software is required before you start installing the server: